luciangreen/Lucian-Academy/README.md

 # la_com1

 * Generates and records completion of practise essays.
 A coin is tossed for a new student to come, and for each old student to complete an assignment.
-There IS breasoning involved, so please see text to breasonings safety tips link above.
+There IS breasoning involved, so please see <a href="https://github.com/luciangreen/Text-to-Breasonings/blob/master/Instructions_for_Using_texttobr(2).pl.txt">text to breasonings safety tips</a>.

 * The number of possible students to choose from, 1000, may be edited in:
 ```